DiceDB/dice/README.md

 Dice 🎲 is an extremely simple Golang-based in-memory KV store that speaks the Redis dialect.

-> This is not production ready

-## Story

-[Arpit Bhayani](https://arpitbhayani.me) started building Dice DB to understand [Redis](https://redis.io/) better.
-He compiled almost all of his learning in a course titled [Redis Internals](https://arpitbhayani.me/redis) that actually laid the foundation of Dice DB.

 ## Why should you care?

 Building a database from scratch has its own thrill, and you can leverage this to